-The Spiral Spanning Tree Coverage (SpiralSTC) method [21] builds up a graph, whose nodes are the centres of the obstacle free cells and the edges are the lines between the neighbouring cell centres.
-The cells are divided into four subcells and they are classified into two groups: the ones, which have four unvisited subcells (called new cells), and the others, which have at least one visited subcell (called old cells).
+The spiral spanning-tree coverage method [21] builds up a graph with nodes that represent the centres of the obstacle-free cells and edges that represent the lines between the neighbouring cell centres.
+The cells are divided into four subcells, which are classified into two groups: those that have four unvisited subcells (called new cells) and those that have at least one visited subcell (called old cells).
 First, every cell is unvisited, and the algorithm starts from the initial cell and marks it as an old cell.
 The initial cell is the root of the spanning tree.
-In the following steps, every neighbouring cell of the current cell is tested, if it is a new cell.
-If the cell has a neighbouring new cell, a spanning-tree edge is added from the current cell to the neighbouring cell, then the algorithm moves to a subcell of the neighbouring cell and add the centre of the neighbouring cell to the tree as a node.
-If there is a move-back from the current cell to a subcell of the parent cell along the right-side of the spanning tree edges, the algorithm terminates.
-Figure 8 shows an example of this method.
+In the subsequent steps, every cell neighbouring the current cell is tested if it is a new cell.
+If the cell has a neighbouring new cell, a spanning-tree edge is added from the current cell to the neighbouring cell, and then the algorithm moves to a subcell of the neighbouring cell and adds the centre of the neighbouring cell to the tree as a node.
+If there is a backwards move from the current cell to a subcell of the parent cell along the right-hand edge of the spanning tree, the algorithm terminates.
+Figure 8 provides an example of this method.